FORK(3P) - phpMan

 not be executed in the new process.
 The other alternative is to copy

 only the thread that calls fork().
-This creates the difficulty that the
+This creates the difficulty that

-never released in the child process because the thread whose job it is
+is never released in the child process because the thread whose job it

-to release the resource does not exist in the child process.
+is to release the resource does not exist in the child process.

 When a programmer is writing a multi-threaded program, the first